openprov/ssi-consultancy/ProvToolbox/DevelopersGuide.md

 # ProvToolbox Developer's Guide

-How to set up a development enviroment for ProvToolbox.
+This page describes how to set up a development enviroment for ProvToolbox and other useful information for developers.

 You should be familiar with the [User's Guide](./UsersGuide.md) and have installed the software listed in it.